The New Mexico Secretary of State Voter Services Office has launched an online voter registration site.

-The 2017 City of Albuquerque Municipal Election will be held on Tuesday, October 3, 2017.
-Elections be held for the offices of Mayor and City Councilor.
-Ballot measures including bond issues and various municipal measured will be included in the balloting.
+The 2017 City of Albuquerque Municipal Election will take place on Tuesday, October 3, 2017.
+Elections will be held for the offices of Mayor and City Councilor.
+Ballot measures including bond issues, plus various municipal projects and initiatives, will also be included in the voting.

-Details on this election are available on the City of Albuquerque website's Voting and Elections page as they develop.
+Additional details on this election are available on the City of Albuquerque website's Voting and Elections page.